-2.2 A listed entity should have and disclose a board skills matrix setting out the mix of skills and diversity that the board currently has or is looking to achieve in its membership.
+A listed entity should have and disclose a board skills matrix setting out the mix of skills and diversity that the board currently has or is looking to achieve in its membership.

-The Board adopts an internal process of annually evaluating the performance, skills and knowledge of the Board.
-Although the Board has not yet adopted a formal skills matrix in this regard, the Board has undertaken a detailed self-assessment of its performance, skills, knowledge, composition, experience, independence and diversity to ensure that it continues to administer its duties and responsibilities effectively by utilising the following director attributes:
+The Rex Board undertakes an annual internal process to evaluate the performance, skills and knowledge of the Board.
+Although a formal skills matrix has yet to be adopted, the Board has undertaken a detailed self-assessment of its performance, skills, knowledge, composition, experience, independence and diversity to ensure that it continues to administer its duties and responsibilities effectively by utilising the following director attributes:

-- the skills, experience and expertise relevant to each Director in office at the date of the Annual Report, referred to in the Directors' Report; - > extensive operational experience and knowledge of the sectors in which the Company operates; - extensive major project management experience both nationally and internationally; - > experience in capital and financial markets, within Australia and internationally; - > understanding of and experience in health, safety, environment and community; - global public policy advocacy, economic, social and environmental policy and practice across a range of industries; - accounting and financial skills and experience; - > strategic leadership across a diverse range of operations in the minerals industry; and - > extensive experience in publicly listed ASX companies and government bodies.
+- the skills, experience and expertise relevant to each Director in office at the date of the Annual Report, referred to in the Directors' Report - extensive operational experience and knowledge of the sectors in which the Company operates - extensive major project management experience both nationally and internationally - > experience in capital and financial markets, within Australia and internationally - understanding of and experience in health, safety, environment and community - global public policy advocacy, economic, social and environmental policy and practice across a range of industries - accounting, financial skills and experience - strategic leadership across a diverse range of operations in the minerals industry - extensive experience in publicly listed ASX companies and government bodies.

+2.3 Disclosure of Director attributes

-2.3 A listed entity should disclose:
+A listed entity should disclose: